Vchitect/Latte/README.md

 This repository contains:

 * 🪐 A simple PyTorch [implementation](models/latte.py) of Latte
 * ⚡️ Pre-trained Latte models trained on FaceForensics, SkyTimelapse, Taichi-HD and UCF101 (256x256).
 In addition, we also provide the T2V checkpoint (512x512).
 All checkpoints can be found in [here](https://huggingface.co/maxin-cn/Latte/tree/main).
-We are still training our LatteT2V model and will update a better version as soon as possible.
+A updated LatteT2V model is coming soon, stay tuned!

-* 🛸 A Latte [training script](train.py) using PyTorch DDP
+* 🛸 A Latte [training script](train.py) using PyTorch DDP.